nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case resumes from step 1.

-#### UC-VAC-003 - Update vaccination
+#### UC-VAC-003 - Edit vaccination

 ##### MSS

-1. User enters command to update a vaccination.
+1. User enters command to edit a vaccination.
-2. VMS updates the vaccination.
+2. VMS edits the vaccination.

     Use case ends.